cadet/CADET-HD-pymesh/README.md

   Mesh.MaxNumThreads2D: 8
   Mesh.MaxNumThreads3D: 8
   Mesh.ScalingFactor: 0.0001
+general:
+  fragment: True
 ```

 # Notes
 - For `shape: cyl`, `size: [x, y, z, dx, dy, dz, r]`
 - For `shape: box`, `size: [x, y, z, dx, dy, dz]`
 - If `mesh.field.threshold.size_in` and `mesh.field.threshold.size_out` are not given, they default to `mesh.size`
+- Set `general.fragment` to `False` to run a quick mesh and manual visual check for correct dimensions and intersecting volumes.
+    - Best with `mesh.generate` set to `2`
+    - Be aware that this breaks physical groups, matching periodic surfaces etc

 # Features roadmap
 - [DONE] Timestamp in log filenames